 Plus, travel agents don’t have in-depth knowledge of the complex legal, tax, and financial areas of chartering.
 And they typically book a fee on top of what you pay to charter the yacht.

 You can book yourself, too.

 By using a charter broker, all of those responsibilities are lifted off your shoulders.
-You can relax while planning, and have confidence knowing you have a knowledgeable advocate in your corner.
-Here are few key ways brokers help:
+You can relax while planning and have confidence knowing you have a knowledgeable advocate in your corner.
+Here are a few key ways brokers help:

 - Simplified communications.
 Your broker serves as your intermediary with the yacht owner and captain.
 This can save you dozens of phone calls, emails, and text messages.
 You ask your broker a question, and they return an answer to you.

 - Emergency contact.
 Need to add funds to your Advanced Provisioning Account while on charter, or make a last-minute change to your itinerary?
 Your broker solves these emergencies for you.

 - Customized trips.
 A broker works for you.
 They learn about your wants and needs, and then provide you with personalized options that fit exactly what you desire – from the perfect motor, sailing yacht or catamaran, to ensuring your on-board preferences are met.